theironcook/Backbone.ModelBinder/README.md

 ````

 In the example above, we use Backbone's event block to register for when a element with an id="address" changes.
-In _onAddressChanged we update the model's address attribute with the new value.
+In the `_onAddressChanged` handler we update the Model's address attribute with the new value in the view element.

 Some applications don't copy values from the View to the Model until the user clicks on a submit button and then perform a simple copy from all field elements to the Model attributes.